 Driving in Sweden

 If you have a valid driving licence from another country, it may be valid in Sweden.
 The conditions vary, however, depen...

 We’ve handpicked a few apps that you might find useful whilst living and working in the region....

 To help you keep up-to-date with what’s happening in Sweden, we’ve put together a list of English language and simple Sw...

 Keen to stay on in Sweden?
 It may be possible to extend your permit or become a Swedish citizen. ...

 Here we have gathered top insider tips from local experts and internationals to help you make the most of your time in G...

 On our regional map you’ll find examples of, and information on, housing areas that may suit your needs.
-You can also use the filter to display the region's universities, and international and bilingual schools and preschools.
+You can also see where the region's universities, and international and bilingual schools and preschools are located.